Skip to Content

 Easy Pork Chili above

-PORK: Ground pork adds protein to this chili dish along with flavor.
+• Pork: Ground pork adds protein to this chili dish along with flavor.
 I love using ground pork in all kinds of dishes from this Egg Roll in a Bowl to this Easy Thai Pork Stir-Fry to Pork Burgers

-BEANS: I added pinto and black beans to this chili.
+• Beans: I added pinto and black beans to this chili.
 I like using pinto beans in chili and often forget about them.
 They are a nice soft bean with a mild flavor.
+They work great in soups and dips too!

-VEGETABLES: When I make chili I like to load it up with vegetables.
+• Vegetables: When I make chili I like to load it up with vegetables.
+Today’s recipe has bell peppers, onion, corn and diced tomatoes.

+• Spices: Spices add so much flavor to chili recipes.
 My favorite spices to use, which I used in this recipe, are chili powder, cumin, paprika and cayenne pepper.

 Easy Pork Chili with radish

-In a large skillet heat 2 Tablespoons olive oil over medium heat.
+1. Cook Pork: In a large skillet heat 2 Tablespoons olive oil over medium heat.
+Add the ground pork and cook until browned.

 Easy Pork Chili with jalapeños

-BEANS: I use black beans and pinto beans in this chili but any beans work great.
+• Beans: I use black beans and pinto beans in this chili but any beans work great.
 Some other ideas are red or light kidney beans, white beans or even chickpeas.

+• Vegetables: I love loading my chili up with vegetables.
 This recipe uses bell peppers, corn, diced tomatoes and onion.
-Other vegetables I love adding are zucchini, celery, poblanos and carrots.
+Other vegetables I love adding are zucchini, green chilies, celery, poblanos and carrots.

-GRAIN: If you want to bulk up your chili add a grain like brown rice, quinoa or farro.
+• Grain: If you want to bulk up your chili add a grain like brown rice, quinoa or farro.

-SPICES: Spices help take your chili to the next level.
+• Spices: Spices help take your chili to the next level.
 If you want a smoky flavor try add chipotle chili pepper or if you want more spice add extra cayenne red pepper.
+If you can get ahold of Mexican oregano try adding that instead of regular oregano.

 BEEF CHILI